 The feature service requirements listed here are specific to data stored in an enterprise or workgroup geodatabase.
 Your data must meet the requirements described in the previous section, as well as those described in this section.

-• Versioned (traditional and branch) and nonversioned geodatabase data is supported in feature services.
-Branch versioned data must be published to be edited.
+- Versioned (traditional and branch) and nonversioned geodatabase data is supported in feature services.

-• You can publish layers that are part of complex types, such as geometric networks and network datasets, but the types themselves are not returned by the feature service.
-For example, you can query the layers that are part of a network dataset, but you cannot query the network.
+- You can publish layers that are part of complex types, such as utility networks and trace network, but the types themselves are not returned by the feature service.
+For example, you can query the layers that are part of a trace network, but you cannot query the network.

 Note: